nithin-k-mundrathi/python_practice/README.md

 # python_practice
-List of my Git and Python Projects
+List of my Git Commands and Python Practice